 Because of how your biceps brachii inserts on your radius in your forearm, it is also a powerful supinator.
 That is, it turns your palm up.
 Biceps brachii is at its strongest when your forearm is supinated, and at its weakest when your forearm is pronated (palm turned down).

-Because the short head of the biceps originates from the shoulder blade, its muscle length is determined by the position of your upper arm: It is at a long muscle length when your arm is hanging by your side, but at a short muscle length when your arm is in front of your body.
+Since both heads of the biceps brachii originate from your shoulder blade, its muscle length is determined by the position of your upper arm: It is at a long muscle length when your arm is hanging by your side, but at a short muscle length when your arm is in front of your body.
 It also means that your biceps doesn’t only flex your elbow, but can also lift your arm forward.

 In contrast, the brachialis is a simple muscle, which crosses only one joint and is a pure elbow flexor.